Syncing with the Server

 There are a few strategies you can implement to make sure that Apollo Client is eventually consistent with the information available to your server.
-These are: refetches, polling queries and GraphQL subscriptions.
+These are: manual refetches, polling queries and GraphQL subscriptions.

 Refetches are the simplest way to force a portion of your cache to reflect the information available to your server.
 Essentially, a refetch forces a query to immediately hit the server again, bypassing the cache.
 The result of this query, just like all other query results, updates the information available in the cache, which updates all of the query results on the page.